4d/docs/docs/ViewPro/commands/vp-get-table-theme.md

 The `VP Get table theme` command <!-- REF #_method_.VP Get table theme.Summary -->returns the current theme propertie values of the *tableName*<!-- END REF -->.
 A table theme can be set using the [`VP CREATE TABLE`](vp-create-table.md) or [`VP SET TABLE THEME`](vp-set-table-theme.md) commands, or through the interface.

 In *vpAreaName*, pass the name of the 4D View Pro area and in *tableName*, the name of the table.

+In *sheet*, pass the index of the target sheet.
+If no index is specified or if you pass -1, the command applies to the current sheet.

 The command returns an object of the [cs.ViewPro.TableTheme](../classes.md#tabletheme) class with properties and values that describe the current table theme.